If you have any further questions in relation to this policy, please contact our Data Protection Officer.

 We may also share non-personal, de-identified and aggregated information for research or promotional purposes.
 Except as set out in this policy, we do not sell or trade personal information to third parties, or allow such third parties to use that personal information.

-As part of a global network of PwC firms, PwC exchanges information, including personal information, between its offices.
-As a result, we may transfer personal information outside Mauritius to countries whose privacy laws do not provide the same level of protection as Mauritius.
+We may transfer personal information outside Mauritius to countries whose privacy laws do not provide the same level of protection as Mauritius.
 PwC may also use overseas facilities or contractors to process or back-up its information or to provide certain services to PwC.
 As a result, we may transfer your personal information to our overseas facilities or contractors for these purposes.

 However, any such transfer of information does not change any of our commitments to safeguard your privacy and the information remains subject to existing confidentiality obligations.